 Hi there, thanks for finding this.
 By being here, I’m guessing this means you’ve found some sort of security problem that’s worth reporting to us.
 Please read on for more information.

 Pilning Station Group (PSG) welcomes responsible disclosure of security issues.
 We are a small band of volunteers, and whilst we make every endeavour to keep our systems secure, we are by no means experts.
 We would appreciate any help that’s willing to be offered.

 Please ensure you have read this policy fully and have understood what is and isn’t in-scope before contacting us.
 Please additionally note that we are unable to offer any monetary reward.

-We’re new to this, and are learning what is and isn’t the best of ideas to include!
-With the exception of anything listed under ‘Not in Scope’ below, for now let’s say: pretty much anything you think can or should be resolved.
+With the exception of anything listed under ‘Not in Scope’ above, we welcome your thoughts on pretty much anything you think can or should be resolved.

 There are a number of things hosted on this server, which may (or may not…) themselves have a further

 security.txt file.
 For the purposes of this document,